5/8/2024

 Mark Swanson

-Sure, I can help you with that question.
+Sure.
+I can help you with that question.
 It's a good one.
-So remember back in 2019 we did about 2.3 million in international attendance.
+So remember back in 2019, we did about 2.3 million in international attendance.
 It was roughly 10% of our attendance back in 2019 as a company.
 So there's a lot of runway still to get back to that.
-So in Q1 of 24 we were still down roughly 35% to 2019 on international attendance.
-Now that's better than what we were down last year.
-Last year we were down for the full year about 44%.
-And so it's moving in the right direction but it gives you some sense of still being down a third of international attendance on when we used to do 2.3 million.
+So in Q1 of 24, we were still down roughly 35% to 2019 on international attendance.
+Now that's better than what we were down last year, Last year we were down for the full year about 44%.
+And so it's moving in the right direction, but it gives you some sense of still being down a third of international attendance on, you know, when we used to do 2.3 million.
 It gives you a good sense of the size of potential that's ahead if we can recover international attendance.
-And certainly that's our goal and we're putting efforts behind that.
-So I think that is an upside down the road whenever that does recover.
+And, you know, certainly that's our goal, and we're putting efforts behind that.
+So I think that, That is an upside down the road whenever that does recover.
 As far as your question on per cap, I would think international people oftentimes on a total visit basis have more spend in total.
-It really depends on what kind of ticket they buy but if they buy a multi-day ticket which some of them do obviously that per cap is going to be spread over multiple visits and would be less than like a single day ticket.
-So it can have a mixed impact as I was talking about earlier.
-I think in general we're pleased international is moving in the right direction.
-We need to get it back to 2019 levels but it gives you some sense of the opportunity there which is meaningful.
+It really depends on what kind of ticket they buy, but if they buy a multi-day ticket, which some of them do obviously, that per cap is going to be spread over multiple visits and would be less than like a single day ticket.
+It can have a mixed impact, as I was talking about earlier.
+I think in general, we're pleased international is moving in the right direction.
+We need to get it back to 2019 levels, but it gives you some sense of the opportunity there, which is meaningful.

 speaker